dev-xo/remix-auth-totp/docs/README.md

 - `sendTOTP` - Sends the TOTP code to the user via email or any other method.

-Here's a basic overview of the authentication flow.
+The authentication flow is simple:

-1. Users Sign Up or Log In via email.
+1. User enters their email.
-2. The Strategy generates and securely sends a Time-Based One-Time Password (TOTP) to the user.
+2. User receives a one-time code via email.
-3. The user submits the Code through a Form or Magic Link.
+3. User submits the code or clicks magic link.
-4. The Strategy validates the TOTP Code, ensuring a secure authentication process.
+4. Code is validated and user is authenticated.
    <br />

 > [!NOTE]
-> Remix Auth TOTP is Remix v2.0+ and React Router v7 compatible.
+> Remix Auth TOTP is compatible with Remix v2.0+ and React Router v7.

 Let's see how we can implement the Strategy into our Remix App.